 1 - Candyland is a 1.5 mile beginner/ intermediate level downhill flow trail featuring large berms, medium and small sized table tops, and hip jumps.
 All features on Candyland are roll-able, making it an ideal trail to learn on, and perfect for gravity-based mountain biking skills.

 2 - Smorgasbord is a 1 mile intermediate level freeride/ downhill mountain bike trail featuring large berms, medium size jumps, a drop, and rock gardens.
 Several features on Smorgasbord are mandatory, including small 3-4 foot gaps, and a 5-foot drop.

 Spirit Mountain has been working on developing some downhill mountain bike trails over the past year in accordance with our Master Plan.
-Cyclists will be able to ride the trails down the mountain and take the NEW “Spirit Express II” Chairlift back up to the top with their bikes in time for Memorial Day Weekend 2013.
-The new flow trail will begin at the Spirit Mountain Adventure Park and end approximately 500 feet below, and a mile later, at the NEW Grand Avenue Chalet.
+Cyclists can now ride the trails down the mountain and take the NEW “Spirit Express II” Chairlift back up to the top with their bikes.
+The new flow trail begins near the Spirit Mountain Adventure Park and ends approximately 500 feet below, and a mile later, at the NEW Grand Avenue Chalet.
+Cyclists can purchase lift tickets at either location.
 The site of the new flow trail was home to a Flow Trail School hosted by IMBA (International Mountain Bicycling Association) and COGGS (Cyclists of Gitchee Gumee Shores) in September 2012.
 About 30 people from around the country attended the school to learn skills and techniques for building these types of trails.
 The school was led by Aaron Rogers, IMBA Midwest Trail Specialist, who has officially declared this to be, “the best flow trail in the Midwest”.
 Additionally, Adam Sundberg, chairman of COGGS, says, “Everybody is blown away by how great the trail is looking.
 It’s so much fun, so creative, so well-done.”